ummshsh/cmdblockbuster/README.md

 - [ ] In playfield history use Action.Landed instaed of mino property
 - [ ] Check that T spin wil be rewarded if teromino not lands and disappears(contininues moving)
 - [ ] Fix unit tests
-- [ ] Try making infinity like in tetris effect: your lock times got reset for every move you do, up to 16 tries
 - [ ] Probably I do too many checks and code can be simplified
 - [ ] ObjectCopier: check obsolete code
 - [ ] Fix spelling of 'tetromino' everywhere, or rebrand to Block